Tenax Therapeutics (NASDAQ:TENX) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Tenax Therapeutics (NASDAQ:TENX – Free Report) in a research note released on Saturday.
-The firm issued a sell rating on the specialty pharmaceutical company’s stock.
+Research analysts at StockNews.com initiated coverage on shares of Tenax Therapeutics (NASDAQ:TENX – Get Free Report) in a research note issued on Sunday.
+The firm set a “sell” rating on the specialty pharmaceutical company’s stock.

 Tenax Therapeutics Stock Performance

-Tenax Therapeutics (NASDAQ:TENX – Get Free Report) last released its quarterly earnings results on Tuesday, May 14th.
-The specialty pharmaceutical company reported ($3.12) earnings per share for the quarter, missing the consensus estimate of ($2.40) by ($0.72).
-As a group, equities analysts anticipate that Tenax Therapeutics will post -7.96 EPS for the current year.
+Tenax Therapeutics (NASDAQ:TENX – Get Free Report) last announced its earnings results on Tuesday, May 14th.
+The specialty pharmaceutical company reported ($3.12) earnings per share for the quarter, missing analysts’ consensus estimates of ($2.40) by ($0.72).
+As a group, research analysts forecast that Tenax Therapeutics will post -7.96 earnings per share for the current year.

 Tenax Therapeutics, Inc develops and commercializes pharmaceutical products containing imatinib for the treatment of pulmonary arterial hypertension in the United States.
 The company develops TNX-101 (IV), TNX-102, and TNX-103 (levosimendan) that have completed phase II clinical trials for the treatment of patients with pulmonary hypertension associated with heart failure with preserved ejection fraction and associated pulmonary hypertension; and TNX-201 (imatinib), a tyrosine kinase inhibitor for the treatment of chronic myeloid leukemia.